metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### Module design

-Repository contains few custom modules of various purpose, module functionality is grouped by relevance on what the module is supposed to expose.
+Repository contains several custom modules of various purpose, module functionality is grouped by relevance on what the module is supposed to expose.

 Try to limit dependency on 3rd party modules and module code.\